What is Adoption?

+To become an adoptive family you must be an approved Resource Family.
 In Riverside County, we have an urgent need for families who want to adopt older children, sibling sets, or children with special medical or developmental needs.
-Families willing to adopt these types of children will be given priority in completing their Home Studies.
+Families willing to adopt these types of children will be given priority in the Resource Family Approval process.

 If you would like to adopt a child, contact: Riverside County Department of Public Social Services 1-800-665-KIDS